Chapter 12. Configuring System Purpose

-System administrators use System Purpose to record the intended use of a Red Hat Enterprise Linux 8 system by the organization.
-When you set a system’s purpose, the entitlement server receives information that helps auto-attach a subscription that satisfies the intended use of the system.
+You use System Purpose to record the intended use of a Red Hat Enterprise Linux 8 system.
+Setting System Purpose enables the entitlement server to auto-attach the most appropriate subscription.
 This section describes how to configure System Purpose using Kickstart.

-You can enter System Purpose data in the following ways:
+You can enter System Purpose data in one of the following ways:

 - Red Hat Enterprise Linux Server